maudis73/rhsi-migration-demo/README.md

 It contains two services:

 * A backend service that exposes an `/api/hello` endpoint.
 It returns greetings of the form `Hi, <your-name>.
-I am <my-name>
-  (<hostname>)`.

 * A frontend service that sends greetings to the backend and fetches new greetings in response.

-The frontend runs on Kubernetes and the backend runs on your local machine.
-Skupper enables the frontend to connect to the backend using a dedicated service network.
+Both the frontend and the backend run initially on your local machine.

+We are going to show how the backend can be movedo to Openshift and use RHSI to enable the frontend to connect to the backend using a dedicated service network.

 <!-- <img src="images/entities.svg" width="640"/> -->